 Social Security increase among lowest in decades

-Millions of people who rely on Social Security, veterans' benefits and federal pensions, can expect a small raise this year.
+Another year, another small raise for millions of people who rely on Social Security, veterans' benefits and federal pensions.

 An Associated Press analysis of preliminary figures suggests that benefits will increase by roughly 1.5 percent in January.
 The raise will be small because consumer prices, as measured by the government, haven't gone up much in the past year.